 Background and Intent: A reporting feature is available for fellowship programs within ADS to provide fellowship program directors access to the final Milestones report for an active fellow's most recently completed residency program.
 These reports are available to fellowship program directors in mid-July, and use of this system to retrieve the reports is encouraged.
-There are a few scenarios in which these reports may not be available, such as if a fellow completed residency prior to the Milestones implementation, or if a fellow's previous experience could not be matched when entered into the program.
+There are a few scenarios in which these reports may not be available, such as if a fellow completed residency in a program not accredited by the ACGME, if a fellow completed residency prior to the Milestones implementation, or if a fellow's previous experience could not be matched when entered into the program.
 For those without Milestones reports, programs must contact the specialty program director from the fellow's most recent residency program to obtain the required information.
 This new reporting feature can be found in ADS by logging in and navigating to the program's "Reports" tab, and then selecting the "Residency Milestone Retrieval" option.

-3.2.a.1.
-Prior to appointment in the program, fellows should have successfully completed a residency in orthopaedic surgery in a program that satisfies 3.2.
-(Core)

-3.2.b.
-Fellow Eligibility Exception The Review Committee for Orthopaedic Surgery will allow the following exception to the fellowship eligibility requirements:

-- 3.2.b.1.
-An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2., but who does meet all of the following additional gualifications and conditions: (Core) - 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) - 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) - 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
-(Core) - 3.2.b.2.
-Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
-(Core)
+- 3.2.a.1.
+Prior to appointment in the program, fellows must have successfully completed an otolaryngology head and neck surgery residency in a program that satisfies the requirements in 3.2.
+(Core) - 3.2.b.
+Fellow Eligibility Exception The Review Committee for Otolaryngology - Head and Neck Surgery will allow the following exception to the fellowship eligibility requirements: - 3.2.b.1.
+An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in 3.2., but who does meet all of the following additional qualifications and conditions: (Core) 3.2.b.1.a. evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) 3.2.b.1.b. review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) 3.2.b.1.c. verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+(Core) 3.2.b.2.
+Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12